25 Political leadership

 Learning about leadership begins with a philosophy of leadership education.

-Birthright in leadership was shunned by Plato’s (380 BCE)[4] republic, where the best system of government came from selecting ‘philosophers’ for political rule.
-But until the democratic election of Athens’ famous leader, Pericles,[5] birthright and family politics determined political leadership in Ancient Greece.
-Of course, democracy presupposes equality, a condition where anyone is considered not only eligible, but capable, of ruling should they be selected to do so by their peers.
-But democracy, especially its modern variant that incorporates universal suffrage, assumes that almost anyone can learn to become a leader.
-This includes women, who for much of human history have been sidelined by male-dominated ideas of leadership (including in the name of the first leadership ‘theory’).
+If we believe that leaders are born and not made, then it is pointless to learn how to become an effective leader.
+‘Birthright’ theories view leadership as a set of characteristics exhibited by great leaders.
+Birthright in leadership was shunned by Plato’s (380 BCE)[5] republic, where the best system of government came from selecting ‘philosophers’ for political rule.
+But until the democratic election of Athens’ famous leader, Pericles,[6] birthright and family politics determined political leadership in Ancient Greece.
+Democracy presupposes equality, a condition where anyone is considered not only eligible, but capable, of ruling should they be selected to do so by their peers.
+Due to universal suffrage, this now includes women, who for much of human history have been sidelined by male-dominated ideas of leadership.
 But what is leadership?

 Defining political leadership presents a challenge because of the diversity of places where leadership can occur.